Watch Premier League Football Abroad in 2026/27 — The Reliable Way

 Following your club from abroad doesn't have to mean dodgy streams and constant buffering.
 With your own UK subscriptions and a pre-configured VPN router with a UK residential IP, you get the same reliable Sky Sports and TNT Sports coverage you'd have at home — on the TV, in the app, on every device.
 If you're new to all this, our overview of how to watch UK TV abroad is a good next read.

-Get set up before the season starts.
+Get set up before 21 August.
 Order a VPN router with a UK residential IP from StreamUKTVAbroad.com and watch the Premier League abroad exactly as you would at home.

 For international orders we generally use UPS Express, keeping delivery and customs clearance as fast and hassle-free as possible; UK orders ship with DPD, usually next-day after dispatch (a few remote areas, like the north of Scotland, can take a little longer) — so you're set up in good time.